-RELATIONSHIP DESIGN with rebecca collins
+RELATIONSHIP COACHING with rebecca collins

 At some point in time, we fooled ourselves into believing that we’re logical beings, when beneath the surface our every thought is ruled by feelings.
 That’s not to say we’ve lost control but that to find it we need to own our feelings, not push them down.
 That, my friends, is Emotional Intelligence.
 And unlike IQ, it’s something you can learn.